 Don't deduct plastic surgery, but …

-If you simply are following your inner Joan Rivers, the IRS definitely won't let you deduct the costs of your nips and tucks.
+If you simply are following your inner Kardashian, the IRS definitely won't let you deduct the costs of your nips and tucks.

-The IRS says: "You can include in medical expenses the amount you pay for cosmetic surgery if it is necessary to improve a deformity arising from, or directly related to, a congenital abnormality, a personal injury resulting from an accident or trauma or a disfiguring disease."
+The IRS says: "You can include in medical expenses the amount you pay for cosmetic surgery if it is necessary to improve a deformity arising from, or directly related to, a congenital abnormality, a personal injury resulting from an accident, trauma or a disfiguring disease."

 Thinking about doing some cosmetic surgery on your home?
 Compare home equity rates at Bankrate.